-where the statement stm is without loops and procedure calls.
-The question is whether every execution of stm starting from a store satisfying property is guaranteed to satisfy the assertions given by assert statements and to result in stores with disjoint, acyclic backbones spanning the heap in which all relevant pointer directives hold.
-A result in [29] shows in a very general setting that this is a decidable question.
-In essence, we encode each Hoare triple in the logic weak monadic second-order theory of 2 successors, which is decidable using the MONA tool [26, 25, 34].
+where the statement is without loops and procedure calls.
+The question is whether any execution of stm starting from a store satisfying the formula and the pointer directives is guaranteed to satisfy the assertions given by assert statements and to result in stores with disjoint, acyclic backbones spanning the heap in which all pointer directives hold.
+A result in [30] shows in a very general setting that this is a decidable question.

-Similarly to the previous implementations [24, 14] we use a particular transduction technique.
+Similarly to the previous implementations [25, 14] we use a particular transduction technique.
 This idea allows us to avoid an explicit construction of weakest pre-conditions working backwards through the statement sequence.
 Instead, we directly simulate (transduce) the statements and mirror their effect by updating a fixed collection of store predicates which abstractly describes a set of stores.
-It is shown in [29] that any question about the resulting set of stores can be answered by phrasing it in terms of the transduced store predicates and checking for validity of the resulting formula.
+It is shown in [30] that any question about the resulting set of stores can be answered by phrasing it in terms of the transduced store predicates and checking for validity of the resulting formula.